reimerb13/NFL-Super-Bowl-Analysis/README.md

 # Data Collection

 There were two data sets used to complete the analysis.
-The first dataset was created by Timo Bozsolik titled 'Super Bowl History 1967-2020'.
+The first dataset was created by Timo Bozsolik titled 'Super Bowl History 1967-2020' and was saved as a CSV file called superbowl.csv.
 This dataset included data from Super Bowls that were held between 1967 and 2020.
 The second dataset was one that I created that included Super Bowl data from 2021-2023.
+The second dataset was saved as a CSV file called superbowl2.csv.

 # Super Bowl Data